Beginning February 1, 2019, Zoom will begin collecting Value Added Tax (VAT) for countries in the European Union.

 What is VAT?

 VAT is the abbreviation of Value Added Tax and is in general due when goods and/or services are sold.
 It applies more or less to all goods and services that are bought and sold for use or consumption in the European Union.
 It is a consumption tax because it is borne ultimately by the final consumer.

 Who has to pay VAT?

-Generally, VAT is payable by the supplier who is selling goods or services to its customers.
-The VAT is invoiced by the supplier and collected from the customer, and subsequently, the supplier remits the collected VAT to the government.
-(Note: In case of cross-border transactions with goods and services, business customers (B2B) might be required to self-account for local VAT under a so-called "reverse charge rule" (i.e. the recipient reports local VAT in its local return).
-Depending on the business customer's activities/recovery ratio, the reported VAT can be reclaimed as an input VAT.
-In other words, the liability to report local VAT is being shifted from the supplier to the business customer.)
+Generally, VAT is payable by the supplier who is selling goods or services to its customers, where the VAT is invoiced by the supplier and collected from the customer, and subsequently, the supplier remits the collected VAT to the government.
+(Note: in case of cross border transactions with goods and services, business customers (B2B) might be required to self-account for local VAT under a so-called "reverse charge rule" (i.e. the recipient reports local VAT in its local return).
+Depending on the business customer's activities/recovery ratio, the reported VAT can be reclaimed as input VAT.
+In other words, the liability to report local VAT is in that case being shifted from the supplier to the business customer.)

 Where does EU VAT apply?

 EU VAT applies to EU member states through the VAT Directive, which is individually applied through national legislation by each EU member.
-Non-EU member states may have their a separate VAT system.
+Non-EU member states may have their own, separate, VAT system.

 How is Zoom determining which customers EU VAT applies to?

 Zoom will apply VAT based on the location of the “Sold To” contact entered by the Customer.
-If located in an EU member state, Zoom will charge and collect VAT (only if no valid VAT number is provided).
+If located in an EU member state, Zoom will charge and collect VAT (this only if no valid VAT number is provided).